 - Use the paddle attachment - if you are using a standing mixer that accommodates different attachments, use the paddle attachment for mixing both the wet ingredients and the wet and dry ingredients together.
 This method reduces the amount of air that gets into the cookie batter.

 - Flatten the dough - once you place the cookie dough, take your fingers and gently push down on the dough.
 These cookies are going to spread when baking so flattening them before helps keep that cookie shape in place.

 - Use parchment paper - it just makes your life easier when baking cookies.
 Easy clean up and no mess.
 There is no need to grease a cookie sheet.
 Plus, it helps preserve the life of your baking sheet.
 Or, if you have a baking mat, use it.

-- Storage - I don’t like storing thee cookies in tupperware with a tight lid.
+- Storage - I don’t like storing these cookies in tupperware with a tight lid.
 The cookies tend to get soggy.
 My preference is storing these on a plate with aluminum foil or in a brown paper bag.

-Update Notes: This post was originally published in September 2015, but was re-published with updated step-by-step instructions, pictures, and tips in October 2019.
+Update Notes: This post was originally published in September 2015, but was re-published with updated step-by-step instructions, pictures, and tips in November 2021.